avenzi/osprey/zitzelberger_notebook.md

 ### Daily Updates:

+##### June 17th, 2020:

+I have rewritten my program in terms of HTTP requests, and it is functioning just as it was before.
+I also added some more error catching functionality, including the ability to catch interrupts and disconnections and exit smoothly.
+The problem now is to get the browser video feed working, which is not as simple as I originally thought.
+There was some interactions with the threading and condition modules that I'm not sure about, so tomorrow I will be looking into how those work to make the live feed possible.
+I have moved the (previously StreamOutput) FrameBuffer class to lib.py, where both the server and client child classes can access it.
+Previously, only the client class was using it for the picam to write to, but I think I will need it as a buffer from which to stream to a web browser.

 ##### June 16th, 2020:

 I began writing a new class structure that somewhat imitates the functionality of python's HTTP sertver modules.
 I didn't understand them well enough to solve this problem so I'm building them from the ground up, albeit a bit simplified.
 I haven't finished yet, and I will also have to rewrite the data collection program to incorporate standard HTTP request syntax.
 I had created my own method of sending and parsing data, but it's not compatible with what I need to create the web application with a live feed.
 I will create a custom HTTP request method (much like I did in my original design with the Pi as the server host) that requests a connection to the server and streams data to it.
+II

 ##### June 15th, 2020: